Moe-hacker/daijin/README.md

 <p align="center">「Suzume, doesn't love me...」</p>

+# Hello, rurima!!!
+With rurima, you can now run docker image in Termux, with ruri or proot!!!!!
+Without kernel feature support for docker, even without root privilege, you can just enjoy all images from dockerhub!
 # Container, with enhanced security
 Daijin aims to be a more secure container manager in Termux.
 # WARNING: